benjiemalinao87/queue-services/lessons_learn.md

 ## SMS Queue Integration

 ### Redis Connection Strategies
-When connecting to Redis from different environments, it's important to understand the various connection strategies:
+When connecting to Redis from different environments, it's essential to understand the various connection strategies:

 1. **Internal Network Connection**: Within Railway's network, services can connect to each other using internal hostnames like `redis.railway.internal`.
 This is secure and efficient but only works within Railway's network.